Tucker Tensor Train Taylor Series: Riemannian Jacobian

 \subsection{Corewise (non-manifold) simplification}

-Many standard optimization algorithms must treat the cores of the Tucker tensor train $((\vb{U}_i)_{i=1}^d, (\vb{G}_i)_{i=1}^d)$ as independent optimization variables.
-For instance, the popular stochastic method ADAM adjusts each gradient entry based on its variance.
-This approach is inappropriate from the manifold optimization perspective, where the optimization variable is the (intractable) full tensor, and the Tucker tensor train cores merely provide a computational representation.
-Individual core entries of the Riemannian manifold gradient representation have no intrinsic meaning and vary depending on the representation of the base point for the tangent space.
+Readers using the manifold methods of this paper can skip this subsection.
+Standard optimizers such as Adam and L-BFGS treat the Tucker tensor train cores $((\vb{U}_i)_{i=1}^d, (\vb{G}_i)_{i=1}^d)$ as independent optimization variables.
+This has no intrinsic meaning from the manifold perspective, where the optimization variable is the full tensor and the cores merely provide a representation: individual core entries of the gradient depend on the base-point representation, and combining gradients from different tangent spaces (as in L-BFGS) is ill-defined.
+For optimizers that nonetheless require it, the corewise (non-manifold) Jacobian and its transpose follow from the manifold sweeping methods by a substitution.

-Similarly, classical quasi-Newton methods like L-BFGS rely on forming linear combinations of past gradients.
-In manifold optimization, this corresponds to adding vectors from different tangent spaces, an ill-defined operation (but see \cite{steinlechner2016riemannian} for a method addressing this in the manifold nonlinear conjugate-gradient setting).

-We therefore desire efficient sweeping methods for applying the corewise (non-manifold) Jacobian and its transpose to vectors.
-Fortunately, such non-manifold sweeping methods are easily obtained as simplifications of the manifold sweeping methods already presented.

-Since a tensor network is multilinear in its cores, perturbing the cores of a tensor train a small amount yields a sum of tensor trains.
-Each term in the sum is the same as the original tensor train, except for one core which is replaced by its perturbation.
-The form of the sum is identical to sum \eqref{eq:t3_tangent_sum_lru} which defines a tangent vector, except with the following substitutions:
+Because a tensor network is multilinear in its cores, perturbing the cores by a small amount yields a sum of tensor trains, each agreeing with the original except for one core replaced by its perturbation.
+This sum has the form of the tangent-vector sum \eqref{eq:t3_tangent_sum_lru} under the substitutions